 Dr. Kuus is the author of Geopolitics and Expertise: Knowledge and Authority in European Diplomacy (Wiley Blackwell, 2014), Geopolitics Reframed: Security and Identity in Europe’s Eastern Enlargement (Palgrave Macmillan, 2007), and numerous articles in geographic, international relations, and European studies journals.
-She is a co-editor of the Ashgate Research Companion to Critical Geopolitics (Ashgate, 2013), a review editor of the journal Geopolitics, and a co-editor of the book series Critical Geopolitics at Ashgate.
+She is also a co-editor of the Ashgate Research Companion to Critical Geopolitics (Ashgate, 2013).
 Dr. Kuus has been the recipient of the Fulbright Fellowship and the Killam Fellowship as well as individual research grants from the United States Institute of Peace, the John D. and Catherine T. MacArthur Foundation, the Soros Foundation, and the Social Sciences and Humanities Research Council of Canada, among other bodies.

 The list below highlights the key themes within that work.
 Bibliographic information on publications, including links to the webpages of the books, is listed under the tab ‘Publications’ above.